S&P 500 7,440.75F -0.04% DOW NASDAQ 29,691.75F -0.08% VIX 18.25 -6.12% CRUDE 84.24 +0.00% NAT GAS 3.13 -0.03% GOLD 4,234.70 -0.05%

 Crude Oil (WTI) Seasonal Projection

-Pattern Comparison: The consecutive 10-year pattern is more bullish than the midterm election year pattern for Crude Oil (WTI) (+2.0% vs +1.3% projected over 60 days).
-The win rate is 70% for consecutive years vs 60% for midterm election years.
+Pattern Comparison: The midterm election year pattern is more bullish than the consecutive 10-year pattern for Crude Oil (WTI) (+1.9% vs -2.1% projected over 60 days).
+The win rate is 70% for midterm election years vs 60% for consecutive years.

 How to Use This Data

-Seasonal patterns are backward-looking by nature and cannot account for geopolitical disruptions, supply shocks, policy shifts, or sudden changes in demand.
-A 70.0% win rate still implies a negative outcome roughly 30% of the time, and no statistical tendency guarantees a specific result in any given year.
+Seasonal patterns cannot account for geopolitical events, supply disruptions, policy shifts, or breaking macroeconomic news that may dominate price action in any given period.
+A 70.0% win rate still implies a loss occurred in roughly 3 out of 10 historical instances, and no win rate guarantees an outcome in a specific year.

 This information is provided for educational purposes only and does not constitute financial advice, a recommendation, or a solicitation to buy or sell any security.
 Seasonal patterns are based on historical data and do not guarantee future performance.
 All investment decisions carry risk.
 Consult a qualified financial advisor before making investment decisions.